franciscop/picnic/src/plugins/nav/readme.md

 ### Form elements

-Just get anything you want inside the nav, most things should worl
+Just get anything you want inside the nav, most things should work.

 <nav class="demo">
   <a href="#" class="brand">Picnic CSS</a>